Gauss’s Law – gauss’s law in integral form, gauss’s law in differential form, statement, formula derivation, proof.

 Without Gauss Theorem study of electrostatic is incomplete.
-So it became necessary to know about the gauss theorem.
-In this article, we are going to discuss the gauss theorem in detail.
+So it became necessary to know about the Gauss theorem.
+In this article, we are going to discuss the Gauss theorem in detail.
 So keep reading till the end.

 However, gauss’s law can be expressed in such a way that it is very similar to the inverse square law.
-In physics, there are many inverse square laws, such as inverse square coulomb’s law, inverse square Newton’s laws of gravity, inverse square magnetic coulomb’s law, etc. Gauss’s law is essentially very equivalent or analogies to these inverse square laws.
+In physics, there are many inverse square laws, such as inverse square Coulomb’s law, inverse square Newton’s laws of gravity, inverse square magnetic Coulomb’s law, etc. Gauss’s law is essentially very equivalent or analogies to these inverse square laws.

 This law was first formulated by Joseph-Louis Lagrange in 1773 and further followed by Carl Friedrich Gauss in 1813.
 It is one of Maxwell’s four equations.
-And this law can be used to derive coulomb’s law or vice versa.
+And this law can be used to derive Coulomb’s law or vice versa.

-Now we are going to talk about each form of gauss’s law in detail one by one.
+Now we are going to talk about each form of Gauss’s law in detail one by one.

 Gauss law in integral form

-Guass’s law statement
+Gauss’s law statement

-The gauss theorem states that – The surface integral of the electric field intensity over a closed surface (called Gaussian surface) in free space is equal to the $\frac{1}{\epsilon_{0}}$ times the net electric charge enclosed within the surface.
+The Gauss theorem states that – The surface integral of the electric field intensity over a closed surface (called Gaussian surface) in free space is equal to the $\frac{1}{\epsilon_{0}}$ times the net electric charge enclosed within the surface.
 Mathematically it is given as -\[

 \Phi_E=\oint_{S}{E}.{dS}=\frac{1}{\epsilon_0}\sum_{i=1}^n{qi}=\frac{q}{\epsilon_0}